Barcelona cruise pier transportation

 6

-How are you planning to get into town from the Barcelona cruise port?
+How are you planning to get from Barcelona to cruise port?

 Marta